godfat/rest-gw2/README.md

 ## INSTALLATION:

     gem install rest-gw2

-    gem install rack jellyfish # (if you need the web application)
+## INSTALLATION: (if you need the web application)

+    gem install rest-gw2 rack jellyfish
+    gem install dalli     # if you have memcached gem install lru_redux # if you don't have memcached

 ## SYNOPSIS: